Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0001-event-data-in-integration-events.md

 Green Energy Hub is platform composed of several domains that need to exchange data through integration events to realize the intended business value.
 The inter-domain communication between the domains must be flexible, extensible, and resilient to break downs in other parts of the platform.

+## Decision Outcome

+Option 2 has been chosen because this option is the best fit to support a loosely coupled architecture, where the domains are flexible, extensible and resilient.
+A domain can only publish data the domain owns, and not data collected from other domains.

 ## Considered Options

 - Option 1: Events informing that an action has occured (e.g. a market evaluation point has been created) without any additional event data.
 - Option 2: Events informing that an action has occured (e.g. a market evaluation point has been created) with additional event data (e.g. ID and location of the new market evaluation point).

-## Decision Outcome

-Option 2 has been chosen because this option is the best fit to support a loosely coupled architecture, where the domains are flexible, extensible and resilient.

 ### Positive Consequences